Lesson 7: Thermochemical Methods to Produce Biofuels

-In previous lessons, we have discussed producing ethanol and butanol using enzymes.
+In previous lessons, we discussed producing ethanol and butanol using enzymes.
 However, there are limits to how ethanol and butanol will be utilized – they will most likely be used like gasoline (for automobiles).
-If you recall from Lesson 2, while gasoline is the main fuel, other fuels are also produced, i.e., jet fuel, diesel fuel, and fuel oil.
-These fuels are produced to be used in engines other than the automobile gasoline engine, and are therefore a different structure.
-In Lesson 8, we will see how to produce liquid fuels from biomass for use in jet engines (a medium chain length) using thermochemical direct and indirect liquefaction.
-We will spend more time on making biodiesel from vegetable oils, plant oils, and animal fats in a future lesson.
+If you recall from previous lessons, while gasoline is the main fuel, other fuels are also produced, i.e., jet fuel, diesel fuel, and fuel oil.
+These fuels are produced to be used in engines other than the automobile gasoline engine and are therefore a different structure.
+In this lesson, we will see how to produce liquid fuels from biomass for use in jet engines (a medium chain length) using thermochemical direct and indirect liquefaction.
+We will spend more time on making biodiesel from vegetable oils, plant oils, and animal fats, in a future lesson.

 By the end of this lesson, you should be able to:

 - explain the chemical characteristics of heavier fuels such as jet fuel and diesel fuel;

 - explain thermochemical processes used to produce higher molecular weight compounds, from direct and indirect methods;

 - evaluate how thermochemical processes are different from enzymatic processes.